cbor-wg/cddl/draft-ietf-cbor-cddl.md

   CDDL specification or CDDL implementation without any further defenses in place.

+* Where the CDDL includes extension points, the impact of extensions on the security of the system needs to be carefully considered.

 Writers of CDDL specifications are strongly encouraged to value simplicity and transparency of the specification over its elegance.
 Keep it as simple as possible while still expressing the needed